nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Checking flashcard answers: `check`

-Reveals the answer to the previous shown flashcard.
+Reads in user attempt and check if it matches the answer of currently shown flashcard question.
+If attempt is correct, answer to the current flashcard will be display.
+Else, the user will be prompted to re-enter an answer.

-Format: `check`
+Format: `check ATTEMPT`

+e.g. `check a`

 ### Going to next flashcard: `next`

-Goes to the next flashcard, if any.
+Goes to the next flashcard in the quiz session, if any.

 Format: `next`

-### Listing out all flashcards: `learn`
+### Entering learn mode: `learn`

 Enters Learn Mode, where all current flashcards are listed out.
+Answer to current flashcards are shown.

 Format: `learn`